 Severe dry hands can be a result of underlying conditions and diseases such as eczema, dermatitis, allergies, psoriasis, diabetes, thyroid etc. In these situations, you should seek medical advice before applying topical treatments and making any lifestyle changes.

-Did you know transepidermal water loss happens more when exposed to cold, dry and extremely dry weather?
+Did you know transepidermal water loss happens more when the skin is exposed to a cold winter, or dry and extremely dry weather?
 Harsh weather conditions, especially during the colder months, can cause your skin barrier function to weaken.
 When this barrier weakens it becomes easier for water to seep out of the skin and cause discomfort.
 Fluctuations in temperature such as oscillating between the cold outdoors and the cozy, indoor heating also plays a role in dehydrating your skin.

 - Hand Hygiene

 Though frequent hand washing is important and effective for maintaining hand hygiene, consistently washing without replenishing can strip our skin of its natural lipids and protective oils.
 Running your hands under scalding hot or extremely cold water can irritate the skin and damage its protective outer layer, causing it to become dry and also less resistant to bacteria.
 In some professions, constant washes are damaging hands, we've met nurses with very dry hands as a consequence.

 Many household products, such as laundry detergent, bleach and washing up liquid, can irritate and damage your skin, affecting its natural barrier.
 When this barrier is continuously compromised, rough, peeling, itchy and cracked skin tend to follow.
 The common culprits in soaps like sulphates, parabens and fragrances can aggravate and irritate the skin.
 With alcohol-based sanitisers, your skin barrier pays the price.
 While they kill the bad bacteria, they also kill the good guys too, damaging the natural lipids and fatty acids on the surface of your skin if you are not diligent with aftercare.